Professor Lucy SuchmanProfessor Emerita

 PhD Supervision Interests

-I am in the process of retiring (albeit research actively!) and so am not accepting new PhD students at this time.
+I am now retired (albeit research actively!) and so I am not accepting new PhD students at this time.

 Security by Remote Control: Automation and Autonomy in Robot Weapon Systems